TL;DR

 Conclusion & key takeaways on modal UX

-Modals are a powerful UX tool but only when used with intention.
+Modals are a powerful UX tool in web design but only when used with intention.
 When done right, they help users focus on key tasks without unnecessary distractions.
 When done wrong, they frustrate, interrupt, and drive people away.

 Here’s what to remember: